 At the beginning of 2020, economists, business leaders, politicians, analysts, bloggers, and the people at large were trying to understand the various factors affecting the world economy or countries in specific.
 However, the factors changed completely within the first few weeks of the year.
 Now, it had a common obstacle to deal with, which is the coronavirus pandemic.
-This is a new challenge for businesses, and it has resulted in the beginning of a new normal for the operations and the economies.
+This is a new challenge for businesses, and it has resulted in the beginning of a new normal for the businesses, the operations, and the economies.

 Covid-19 pandemic has turned out to be lethal to the world economy in myriad ways.
 The GDP contracted.
 Debts have soared to high levels.
 The stock exchanges across the world plummeted a deadly fall.
 Unemployment has risen to extremely high levels in most of the countries.
 Millions of workers or employees have seen a cut in their incomes.
 Some of the industry sectors have come to a standstill because of the lockdown.
 Consumer confidence also experienced a jolt.
 Overall, the IMF predicted a 3% decline in the world economy.
 Despite all these negative numbers, the businesses have found new ways to survive, to hold their base, and to move ahead for the remaining months and the next year.